telavivmakers/geek_code/README.md

 ### E – Electronics
 ```
 E+++	=	I am lady ada
 E++	=	I have fixed broken toasters without removing the plug, such is my skill and need for speed.
 E+	=	I know CMOS from BJT and why a comparator is not quite equivalent to an op amp
+E	=
+E-	=
 E--	=	Electrons are interesting as theoretical constructs
 ```

 #### H – Hardware
 ```
 H+++	=	I smithed my own chainmail from iron I smelted with ore mined by means of steam-powered equipment I created from old car parts.
+H++		=
+H+	=
+H	=
 H-	=	I have used hammers  metaphorically far more often than literally
 H--	=	I prefer to take my laptop to the shop when the hardware acts up
 ```

 ### P – POLITICS